Active Projects

 Community Benefits

-FTC has worked to make resources available for local schools, parks, libraries, police and firefighters as well as provide for neighborhood beautification.
+FTC settlements have provided resources for local schools, parks, libraries, police and firefighters as well as provide for neighborhood beautification.

 FTC has won a petition for writ of mandate challenging the net loss of affordable units and compliance with the Westwood Multi-Family Specific Plan.
 Key finding: TOC does not have “the force of law.”